Get insider access

 17.7 CFM (0.5 m³/min)

-This vacuum's airflow performance is actually quite good for a robot vacuum, delivering comparable performance in this regard to more expensive models like the iRobot Roomba S9.
-That translates to relatively good debris pickup performance, though it's important to note that it still falls short of even the most basic of manually operated vacuums.
+This vacuum's airflow performance is actually quite good for a robot vacuum, delivering comparable performance to more expensive models like the iRobot Roomba S9.
+It's powerful enough to lift heavier debris without issue.

 8.0